pilcru/ghpythonremote/README.rst

       r_range = rpyc.utils.classic.deliver(rpy, range(10000))
       np.array(r_range)

-There is also an issue that Grasshopper does not recognize remote list objects as lists.
+Additionally, Grasshopper does not recognize remote list objects as lists.
 They need to be recovered to the local interpreter first:

    .. code-block:: python

       import scriptcontext as sc
       import rpyc
       from ghpythonlib.treehelpers import list_to_tree  # Rhino 6 only!
       np = sc.sticky['numpy']

       a = np.arange(15).reshape((3,5))